luanvantotnghiep-k16/fileshare_ai/doc/SRS.md

 2. **File Upload**
    - Users can upload files to the server via an upload page with the following fields: id, file name, recipient email, expiration date, created at, and an upload button.
-   - When the user clicks the upload button, a dialog form appears allowing input of recipient email, password to encrypt, expiration date, and file upload.
+   - When the user clicks the upload button, a dialog form appears allowing input of recipient email, password to encrypt (required), expiration date, and file upload.
-   - Uploaded files are encrypted before storage.
+   - Uploaded files are encrypted before storage using the provided password.
+The password is securely hashed and stored for later verification.

 3. **File Storage**
    - Encrypted files are stored securely.